Advanced Social Media & Strategy - Melbourne

 Takeaways: At the end of the day, you’ll have a clearer, more structured, more business-like approach to social media.
 You’ll leave with a Strategy Canvas, and an open invitation to avail yourself of the mountain of online resources on the net101 website.
 You’ll also have your Certificate of Training, so you might want to Google a framer on the way home.

 Advanced Social Media & Strategy is a stand-alone course, but follows seamlessly on from the Internet Marketing & Social Media Essentials course running the previous day.
 If you feel you could do with a refresher before you deep dive into the advanced stuff, book both courses, and you’ll qualify for a 35% discount for each course.
 When ready, book online and pay with Visa, MasterCard or Amex, or opt to pay via invoice (emailed to you automatically at the completion of your booking).

 Still have some questions?
-Play Tim's introduction video above, download the program, check out the course reviews, have a poke around the course support resources page, view our FAQs and course guarantee; flick us an email, or call 1300 946 101 to have a chat with somebody in the call centre.
+Play the introduction video above, download the program, check out the course reviews, have a poke around the course support resources page, or view our FAQs and course guarantee; flick us an email, or call 1300 946 101 to have a chat with somebody in the call centre.
 Actually, there’s no call centre.
 That number goes straight to Tim, the guy holding the fish.

 Who it's for

 You’re already using Social Media for business, but it’s a bit ad hoc / You’ve attended the net101 Social Media and Internet Marketing Essentials course, and you’re ready to get strategic / You need to demonstrate the value of business-level social media to others in your organisation / You’re doing millions of things across multiple platforms, and haven’t even got time to attend this course.